SamanthaNeilen/WebApiExamples/readme.md

 The HomeController.cs file contains a method GetCustomResponseType.
 This method was decorated with the ProducesResponseType to list the output JSON model in the SwaggerUI page for that method.

+### WebApi Versioning
+This .NET Core (2.1) web application contains code showing how to configure and customize a Swagger UI.

+The StartUp.cs contains all relevant configuration and requires the Microsoft.AspNetCore.Mvc.Versioning and Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer NuGet packages to be installed.

+The Controller classes contain an ApiVersion attribute for assigning a version number to the specific controller.

 ## Utilities

 This .NET Standard (2.0) class library contains a simple IsEmail extension method used by the EmailRouteConstraint implementations in the web projects.